mthnglac/CodingFundamentals/design-patterns/typescript/README.md

 ## Typescript Design Patterns

-this list shows the patterns and solutions that I have implemented on typescript.
+This list shows the patterns and solutions that I have implemented on typescript.
 The way of writing the code is completely subjective; Try to grab something, that's enough, my goal is to be useful to you.